HOW TO SAY “I LOVE YOU” IN PORTUGUESE?

 HOW TO SAY “SEXY” IN PORTUGUESE?

 Portuguese people use the word “sexy” very often.
 If you want to say that someone is “hot” you can’t use the word “quente” (example: chocolate quente – hot chocolate).
-We use it for food, or whether or drinks but not to call someone sexy.
+We use it for food, or drinks but not to call someone sexy.
 Instead, you can use the adjectives BOM or BOA.

 Ela é boa! – She is hot!